Cleaning Guides

 How to clean oven trays

 The trays of your oven can easily build up a lot of grease over time.
-Therefore, if you want to save yourself a lot of efforts, it’s important to choose the right cleaning method for removing it.
-Our suggestion is to use two very simple ingredients that you probably already have – baking soda & vinegar.
+Therefore, if you want to save yourself a lot of effort, it’s important to choose the right cleaning method for removing it.
+Our suggestion is to use two very simple ingredients that you probably already have – baking soda and vinegar.

 Step 1: Sprinkle a little baking soda in the oven tray and add just a little bit of water.
 Use a scrubby sponge to work the baking soda into some of the different stains.